These US cities are warming fastest - NewsBreak

 On average, the United States is about 2.6 degrees Fahrenheit warmer than it was in 1970, according to Climate Central , a group of scientists and journalists who research climate change and its impacts.
 But not all cities are warming at the same rate.

 Climate Central analyzed data from 246 U.S. cities and found 99% of them — all but two — have gotten warmer in the past 52 years.
-Nearly 70% of the cities analyzed warmed by at least 2 degrees Fahrenheit.The 26 US counties where homeownership is now unaffordable: report
+Nearly 70% of the cities analyzed warmed by at least 2 degrees Fahrenheit.Report: Homes more affordable in US than in many nations

 The fastest-warming cities, based on average annual temperature since 1970, are: